 Again, COVID-19 has thrown both these operational mainstays into disarray.
 In some businesses, rampant sickness closed sections down (e.g., the Tyson meat factories).
 In others, it’s a stop-start affair, restricting owners to half-capacity reopenings.
 The mental strain of illness expectancy and work resumption has eroded employee output quality.
 Never before has leadership, team cohesion, togetherness in spirit (although physically apart) been more telling.
 If ever there’s been a time to unseat managers sitting on the fence when it comes to acknowledging EX and ELC merits, the pandemic is it.

-EX’s reliance on technology going into 2020
+EX’s reliance on technology today

 We live in the digital era.
 Sketchy or outdated online resources is the equivalent of losing an arm and a leg (figuratively speaking).
 For the employee journey to be rewarding, the company must line the road with the latest and best in Saas and hardware resources.
 Customers prefer virtual connections, as opposed to direct meetings.
 WhatsApp, Skype, and numerous social media apps have kicked far-distance and remote-working obstacles to the curb.